top of page

 We interviewed Maya Hidayati, the head midwife who spearheaded the effort, together with Anna Kurniati, Director of Workforce Deployment at the Indonesian Ministry of Health.

-On 27 March 2024, the Global Health Centre’s International Geneva Global Health Platform co-hosted with Beyond Conflict a webinar on the theme: “No Peace of Mind: Mental Health Under Military Occupation and War”.
+On 9 October 2024, the Global Health Centre’s International Geneva Global Health Platform co-hosted with the Global Antibiotic Research & Development Partnership (@GARDP) and the Permanent Mission of Barbados to the UN Office and other international organisations in Geneva, an event on the theme: “UN High Level Meeting on Antimicrobial Resistance: Are current conflicts a game changer?”
 About us: The Global Health Centre (GHC) is an interdisciplinary research, education, and convening centre of excellence based in the Geneva Graduate Institute.
 Founded in 2008, the GHC provides a better understanding of the shifting power balance in global health through academic analysis, contributing to the capacity building of decision-makers, government representatives, international organisations and other stakeholders such as civil society and the private sector.
 By affirming itself as a leading research centre in global health worldwide, the GHC broadens understanding, contributes to setting agendas and fosters inclusive partnerships.
 The International Geneva Global Health Platform seeks to promote exchanges, discussions and collaborations in order to improve health policies at the global level.
 The Platform aims to facilitate the assimilation and sharing of knowledge in the health field and better equip the future generation of health leaders.
 Through the Platform, the GHC engages with a wide-range of actors and acts as a laboratory of global health innovation.
-More information: www.ghplatform.org Follow us on: - Twitter: @GVAGrad_GHC // twitter.com/GVAGrad_GHC - LinkedIn: Global Health Centre // www.linkedin.com/showcase/global-health-centre/ Subscribe to our channel! #mentalhealth #warzone #warinukraine #palestine #israelpalestineconflict #jammukashmir #jammuandkashmir
+More information: www.ghplatform.org Follow us on: Twitter: @GVAGrad_GHC // twitter.com/GVAGrad_GHC LinkedIn: Global Health Centre // www.linkedin.com/showcase/global-health-centre/ Subscribe to our channel! #UNGA79 #UNGA #AMR #antimicrobial #antimicrobialresistance

-On 4 December 2023, the GHC’s International Geneva Global Health Platform co-organised with Groupement Romand d’Etudes des Addictions (GREA - @EtudeAddictions), the Swiss Society of Addiction Medicine (SSAM) and the Institute of Global Health, Faculty of Medicine, @UniversitedeGeneveUNIGE a panel discussion on the theme: “Psychedelics: Medical miracle or illicit drug?”
+On 19 September 2024, the Global Health Centre’s International Geneva Global Health Platform and the Centre for Finance and Development co-organised at the @genevagraduateinstitute an event on the theme: “A Global Health Funding Crunch?: Trends and Implications”.
 About us: The Global Health Centre (GHC) is an interdisciplinary research, education, and convening centre of excellence based in the Geneva Graduate Institute.
 Founded in 2008, the GHC provides a better understanding of the shifting power balance in global health through academic analysis, contributing to the capacity building of decision-makers, government representatives, international organisations and other stakeholders such as civil society and the private sector.
 By affirming itself as a leading research centre in global health worldwide, the GHC broadens understanding, contributes to setting agendas and fosters inclusive partnerships.
 The International Geneva Global Health Platform seeks to promote exchanges, discussions and collaborations in order to improve health policies at the global level.
 The Platform aims to facilitate the assimilation and sharing of knowledge in the health field and better equip the future generation of health leaders.
 Through the Platform, the GHC engages with a wide-range of actors and acts as a laboratory of global health innovation.
-More information: www.ghplatform.org Follow us on: - Twitter: @GVAGrad_GHC // twitter.com/GVAGrad_GHC - LinkedIn: Global Health Centre // www.linkedin.com/showcase/global-health-centre/ Subscribe to our channel!
+More information: www.ghplatform.org Follow us on: - Twitter: @GVAGrad_GHC // twitter.com/GVAGrad_GHC - LinkedIn: Global Health Centre // www.linkedin.com/showcase/global-health-centre/ Subscribe to our channel! #globalhealth #fundingglobalhealth #fundingcrunch #fincaningglobalhealth

 01:32:19

-On 27 November 2023, the GHC’s International Geneva Global Health Platform co-organised with Concept Foundation, @GenevaHealthForumGHFthe Gender Centre of the @genevagraduateinstitute and GENDRO, a panel discussion on the theme: “Dying for life: Are mothers still a global health priority?”
-About us: The Global Health Centre (GHC) is an interdisciplinary research, education, and convening centre of excellence based in the Geneva Graduate Institute.
+Our annual Geneva Health Week took place from 26 to 29 May 2024 at the Geneva Graduate Institute (@genevagraduateinstitute), which included the Open Briefing to the 77th World Health Assembly (WHA) and three WHA side events.
+On Wednesday 29 May 2024, the GHC’s International Geneva Global Health Platform co-organised with the University of Oslo's Centre for Development and the Environment, a WHA side event on the theme: “Replenish or perish?
+The way forward for global health partnerships” About us: The Global Health Centre (GHC) is an interdisciplinary research, education, and convening centre of excellence based in the Geneva Graduate Institute.
 Founded in 2008, the GHC provides a better understanding of the shifting power balance in global health through academic analysis, contributing to the capacity building of decision-makers, government representatives, international organisations and other stakeholders such as civil society and the private sector.
 By affirming itself as a leading research centre in global health worldwide, the GHC broadens understanding, contributes to setting agendas and fosters inclusive partnerships.
 The International Geneva Global Health Platform seeks to promote exchanges, discussions and collaborations in order to improve health policies at the global level.
 The Platform aims to facilitate the assimilation and sharing of knowledge in the health field and better equip the future generation of health leaders.
 Through the Platform, the GHC engages with a wide-range of actors and acts as a laboratory of global health innovation.
-More information: www.ghplatform.org Follow us on: - Twitter: @GVAGrad_GHC // twitter.com/GVAGrad_GHC - LinkedIn: Global Health Centre // www.linkedin.com/showcase/global-health-centre/ Subscribe to our channel!
+More information: www.ghplatform.org Follow us on: - Twitter: @GVAGrad_GHC // twitter.com/GVAGrad_GHC - LinkedIn: Global Health Centre // www.linkedin.com/showcase/global-health-centre/ Subscribe to our channel! #WHA #WHA77 #WHAsideevent #WHO #PPP #replenish #replenishment #TheGlobalFund #GHI #GenevaHealthWeek2024 #GenevaHealthWeek

 world health organization (1)_edited_edited.png